 A. Almost any employee in the state of California that has suffered an injury in a workplace accident is eligible to receive assistance through the workers’ compensation system.
-Workers who suffered a work-related illness and family members who tragically lost a loved one in a workplace accident may also be eligible to receive worker compensation benefits.
+Workers who suffer a work-related illness and family members who tragically lose a loved one in a workplace accident may also be eligible to receive worker compensation benefits.

 To learn if you are eligible to collect benefits, talk to an experienced workers comp attorney at Sacramento Workers’ Compensation Attorney Group today.

 Q. What do I need to do after suffering a work-related injury?

 A. After suffering a work-related injury, it is imperative that you have a medical professional examine you and document your injury.
 After your examination, you must notify your employer of your injury.
 Per law, you have 30 days to report your injury to your employer.
 Failure to report your injury within 30 days can result in a claim denial.
 Finally, call a dedicated work injury lawyer at Sacramento Workers’ Compensation Attorney Group to guide you through the extremely challenging work comp system.
 You might need a specialized attorney, such as an experienced chemical exposure attorney in Sacramento.
 Give us a call so we can take an appropriate course of action together.

 Q. What types of benefits can I get through work comp?

 A. Five basic benefits are covered by the workers’ compensation system:

 - Temporary disability benefits – payments for wages lost while recovering from a temporary injury